tarwn/lessthandot-hugo/blogs/content/posts/2012-11-27-what-s-the-deal-with.md

 </p>

 <p class="MsoNormal" style="text-align: justify;">
-  <span lang="EN-US">If the length exceeds 4000 characters, we have a totally different problem, since it doesn’t fit into the DT_WSTR data type.
+  <span lang="EN-US">If the length exceeds 4000 characters, we have a totally different problem, since it doesn't fit into the DT_WSTR data type.
 We need the DT_NTEXT data type – which is a LOB data type – to store the data into the pipeline.
 This corresponds with a text or nvarchar(max) data type in SQL Server.
 The solution is the same as before: adjust the TypeGuessRows registry setting so the provider will pick up those lengthy comments and determine the correct data type to store the values.</span>
 </p>

 <p class="MsoNormal" style="text-align: justify;">